PULSE-MATIC TATTOO MACHINES

 2-D.C.
 COILS.
 The

-over a decade and many great artists use DC which also leads to DC machines
+D.C. machines for over a decade and many great artists use D.C. which

 coil machines.
 These machines utilize the sine wave frequency of A.C.